Nafachri/Assignment4_Naufal/README.md

-# Swift Food Ordering Application
+# Swift Food Ordering Application With MVVM Design Pattern

 This is a Swift-based iOS application that allows users to order food online.
 The application includes features like user authentication, profile management, food ordering, and payment processing.

+and the MVVM is applied on  Login, Change Password, Sign Up and Profile Features

 ## Screens